KajaMarinsek/The_BIA_Capstone/Business Intelligence Presentation.md

 - __Process of applying these techniques to the chosen data:__ There is not a lots of data, from my main source i expext data to be pretty clean and preprocessed.
 I will focus mainly on model and how was Overshot Day calculated.
 In my presentation I will compare different Countries and see if get some interesting insights with data analysis.
 - __Anticipated insights and their impact on business strategies:__ "There is no planet B"

-## Implementation Plan

-- Necessary resources (BI tools, datasets, etc.)
-- Rehearsals and feedback sessions

 ##   Implementation Plan  ![image](https://github.com/KajaMarinsek/Presentation-DOCS/blob/main/images/ICONEarthCalendar.png)
 - __Schedule for the development of the presentation:__ 2 weeks
 - Week 1: See what data i have and waht can i find.
 If not sofice search for subplementing data.
 EDA of data and building a model
 - Week 2: Build PowerBI dashboard about findings.
 Record the presentation and present in class.__
-- Resources required (software, hardware, etc.): __PC or laptop with PowerBI installed and permission to download images__
+- __Necessary resources (BI tools, datasets, etc.):__ Computer that can handle Excel, SQL Server connection, Jupyter Notebook, PowerBI installed and permission to download images
-- Practice sessions and dry runs: __no need, _ad lib_ is the best.__
+- __Rehearsals and feedback sessions:__ Again, no need, _ad lib_ is the best.__

 ##  ![image](https://github.com/KajaMarinsek/Presentation-DOCS/blob/main/images/ICONEarthCalendar.png)   Conclusion
 - Summary of what will be achieved with the presentation: __My classemates and anybody watching the video/presentation will know how to quickly change their background and beautify dashboard for their future PowerBI presentations.__